 The Benefits of Indego’s Philadelphia Bike Share Program

-Apparently, when we arrived to Philly in July 2015, the program was only about one month old.
+Apparently, when we arrived in Philly in July 2015, the program was only about one month old.
 In other words, the bikes were totally new.
-There were plenty of stations for us to choose from, all walking distance from our hotel in Historic District of Philadelphia.
+There were plenty of stations for us to choose from, all within walking distance from our hotel in Historic District of Philadelphia.

-The way the program works, if you are not living there and don’t buy the monthly pass, which is super affordable, is that you can rent the bikes by the half hour.
+The way the program works, if you are not living there and don’t buy the monthly pass, which is super affordable, is that you can rent the bikes for half an hour.

 You can also stop and go.
 For example, if you want to take the bike out and head to a museum, which most have stations, that works great.